tomcotter7/notes/aws.md

 So this would be a model that takes in a vector input of size 512, and outputs a vector of size 768.
 The `instance_group` specifies that we want to use a GPU, and the `dynamic_batching` specifies that we want to batch the requests in groups of 5.

 [This article](https://aws.plainenglish.io/deploying-transformers-onnx-models-on-amazon-sagemaker-7689e8710328) gives some more details on how to deploy with Triton.
 See the notebook [here](https://github.com/RamVegiraju/SageMaker-Deployment/blob/master/RealTime/Multi-Model-Endpoint/Triton-MME-GPU/triton-mme-onnx-embeddings.ipynb?source=post_page-----7689e8710328--------------------------------)

+## Lambda

+### Lambda w/ Docker Images

+Lambda with Docker Images can cause slightly longer cold starts than without Docker images.

+[This blog](https://brooker.co.za/blog/2023/05/23/snapshot-loading.html) explains how AWS Lambda was set up such that Docker containers don't cause significantly higher runtimes.

+Other tips:
+- Use a AWS provided Base Image - this is likely to be cached closer to the Lambda service.
+- Only include the dependencies you need in the image.
+- Include layers that are likely to be changed often at the end of the Dockerfile.